 There were performance and availability issues, too with key components within the company’s Citrix Virtual Apps and Desktop platform, for example, taking 30 minutes or more to boot.
 Added to which it was a very complex setup calling for expert skills across multiple disciplines just to keep the infrastructure lights on, let alone enhance or develop it further.

-“The obvious answer would have been to switch to VMware, simply because that’s what we use to host other IT systems.
-But when we started to compare that approach with AHV it became clear that we could get the same results using the Nutanix hypervisor with the added benefit of full integration, a single point of management and none of the associated extra costs of hypervisor licensing.”
+“The obvious answer would have been a switch to VMware, because that’s what we use to host other IT systems.
+But when we compared that approach with AHV it became clear we could get the same results using the Nutanix hypervisor with the added benefit of full integration, a single point of management and none of the extra costs of hypervisor licensing.”

-“Users told us that they were seeing a marked improvement in desktop performance straight away and behind the scenes, Citrix modules that previously took half an hour or more to boot were now starting in seconds.
-More than that, the whole system was a lot simpler and easier to manage with on-demand scaling available at the press of a button and full end-to-end visibility from a single console.”
+“Users reported a marked improvement in desktop performance straight away while, behind the scenes, Citrix modules previously needing half an hour or more to boot were starting in seconds.
+More than that, the whole system was a lot simpler and easier to manage with on-demand scaling at the press of a button and full end-to-end visibility from a single console.”

-Support too has been streamlined with just one point of contact for all issues, whether hardware or software related, including the hypervisor.
-All can now be managed from the same console, eliminating the need for expert skills thereby freeing up staff to concentrate on other tasks, including plans to use Nutanix Calm to automate all aspects of the EUC application lifecycle.
+Support has also been streamlined with just one point of contact for all issues, whether hardware or software related, including the hypervisor.
+All can now be managed from the same console, eliminating the need for expert skills and freeing up staff to concentrate on other tasks, including plans to use Nutanix Calm to automate all aspects of the EUC application lifecycle.

-“We’re very pleased with what Nutanix and Calm, in particular, are enabling us to do,” commented David Brett, EUC Technical Architect at BUPA.
-“In fact we’re already very much where we want to be as far as the automation of day to day EUC management processes is concerned.
-Everything, in fact, from initial provisioning of desktops and apps to empowering stakeholders to quickly scale the resources needed to do their jobs themselves.
+“We’re very pleased with what Nutanix and Calm, in particular, are enabling us to do,” commented David Brett, EUC Technical Architect at Bupa.
+“In fact we’re already very much where we want to be as far as the automation of day to day EUC management processes is concerned, from initial provisioning of desktops and apps to empowering stakeholders to quickly scale the resources needed to do their jobs themselves.
 So much so that we’re now looking at wider uses in line with long term business objectives, both for EUC and other IT systems.”

-Like most large enterprises BUPA expects the Cloud to play an increasing role in its IT strategy which, according to Rick, puts Nutanix Calm, with its Infrastructure-as-Code (IaC) capabilities, front and centre going forward.
+Like most large enterprises Bupa expects the Cloud to play an increasing role in its IT strategy which, according to Jagger, puts Nutanix Calm, with its Infrastructure-as-Code (IaC) capabilities, front and centre going forward.